tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/user-interface-r-shiny.md

 ---
 title: "Shiny Fundamentals: The User Interface"
-description: "article about how to enhance your R Shiny apps with this tutorial on UI design.
-The article is about layout functions, applying shinythemes, custom CSS, and control widgets for dynamic, user-friendly interfaces. elevating the Shiny app's aesthetics and interactivity."
+description: "This article ia about how to enhance your R Shiny apps with a clear abd logical User Interface design.
+Focussing on the layout functions, applying shinythemes, custom CSS, and control widgets for dynamic, user-friendly interfaces. elevating the Shiny app's aesthetics and interactivity."
 Objective: Build up the the user interface of Shiny apps by learning layout functions, customization, and control widgets ."
 keywords: "R Shiny, User Interface Design, Layout, Custom CSS, shinythemes, Control Widgets, interactivity, shinyWidgets Gallery"
 date: YYYY-MM-DD